captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ## SAM:
 Ha, um, no...
 ---
-We’re getting a Helper?
+We’re actually getting a Helper?
 ---
 Have you heard about them?
 ---
 ## OLIVER:
 Oh, um.
 Actually.
----
-That’s what
 ---
 we’re getting one too.
 ---